htw-imi-showtime/showtime-website/content/ss22/bachelor/b1-bloompipe/tech-stack.md

 +++

 {{<section title="Organisation and Communication">}}
-For organizing our teams and everything else we used the following platforms and services.
+For organizing our internal teams and for everything else we used the following platforms and services:

+**Slack:**
-**Slack:** Our main communication platform
+Our main communication platform

+**Notion:**
-**Notion:** Code Documentation, Notes, Task Dashboard, Link Database, Protocols etc.
+Code Documentation, Task Dashboard, Link Database, SCRUM Acrtifacts (Different types of protocols) and Notes

-**Zoom:** For quick Videocalls
+**Zoom:**
+For video calls

+**WhatsApp:**
-**WhatsApp:** For informal communication
+Our informal communication platform

 {{<image src="img-techstack-com.png" alt="Communication Tech Stack" caption="Communication Tech Stack">}}
 {{</section>}}

 {{<section title="Development">}}
 ## AI & Data Analysis
+**Python 3.9:**
-**Python 3.9:** We worked mostly in PyCharm, with many different packages and libraries including: StyleGAN2, numpy, torch, librosa, matplotlib.pyplot and Pillow.Image.
+We worked mostly in PyCharm, with many different packages and libraries including: StyleGAN2, numpy, torch, librosa, matplotlib.pyplot and Pillow.Image.

-We used **StyleGAN2-ADA-PyTorch** to create and train pkl weight files for image generation.
-We trained over 20000 manually curated images, resulting in different generative styles.
-For training our custom StyleGAN models we used the HTW DeepGreen Servers.
+We used **StyleGAN2-ADA-PyTorch** to create and train so called PKL weight files for image generation.
+We have collected and trained over 20000 manually curated images, resulting in different generative styles.
+For training our custom StyleGAN models we utilized the DeepGreen Servers provided by the HTW.

 ## Architecture & Server

-**Microservice Architecture Philosophy:** All Parts of the Pipeline are thier own little Modules.
+**Microservice Architecture Philosophy:**
+All Stages of the Pipeline are their own capsulated modules which communicate over a common RESTful-API.

+**RESTFul-API & Websockets:**
-**RESTFull API & Websockets:** This enables the connection between the Pipline Modules, this is implemented with Flask(Python-Modules) and Express(Web-Modules).
+This enables the connection between the modules of the pipeline.
+This was implemented with Flask (Python-based modules) and Express (Web-based modules).

-**GitLab and automated CI/CD:** We have a private GitLab-Server for keeping the code of all modules.
-We also implemented an automated CI / CD piple there as a cornerstone of our development work, after initial manual deploying and testing always hollistic.
+**GitLab and automated CI/CD:**
+We work with our internal GitLab server for keeping the code of all modules.
+We also implemented an automated CI/CD pipeline there as a cornerstone of our development work, after initial manual deploying and testing always hollistic.
 This enables fast Feedback.

+**Docker-Container:**
-**Docker-Container:** Every of our Modul is it's own Docker-Container.
+Every of our Modul is it's own Docker-Container.
 We use internal routing with Docker Compose and Nginx Reverse Proxy for SSL-Encryption and entrypoint mapping.

+**Dev- and Prod-Structure:**
-**Dev and Prod Structure:** We have 2x the same structure in parallel.
+We have 2x the same structure in parallel.
 This gives us the oppertunity to have a test and dev structure internally, but our live product is still uncoupled from it.

 **Dedicated GPU Server:**
 We have a dedicated Server for the demanding generation of Style-GAN, whichs needs a powerfull GPU.
 This server is dynamically added to the Pipleine as a spot-instance for cost saving reasons.

+**Differnt Utility Servers:**
-**Differnt Utility Servers: ** We have a Mailserver, a Storage Server, a Database, an Assets-Server and our GitLab Server.
+We have a Mailserver, a Storage Server, a Database, an Assets-Server and our GitLab Server.

 ## Web
-We used **Node.js**, **Bootstrap** and **Websockets**.
+For our web-based modules "Landing", "WebApp" and "ServiceAgent", we utilized **Node.js**, **Bootstrap** and **Websockets** as our core technologies.

 ## Design
+**3D Animations:**
-**3D Animations:** We used 3Ds Max, Corona Renderer, AfterEffects, Media Encoder.
+We used Autodesk 3DS Max, Corona Renderer, Adobe After Effects and Media Encoder.
-In 3DS Max we modelled and animated the graphics for the presentation of our Pipeline.
+In Autodesk 3DS Max we modelled and animated the visuals for the presentation of our Pipeline.
 The rendering was done in Corona Render.
-For the Post Process and managing the files and output we used Adobe After Effects and Media Encoder.
+For the Post Process stage and to manage the files and output we used Adobe After Effects and Media Encoder.

-Also some nice mentions to [https://ezgif.com](https://ezgif.com/) if you need some gifs and you don't have access to some Adobe Products.

-**Mockups & Wireframing:** Figma.
+**Mockups & Wireframing:**
+Figma.

 We also used the Adobe Creative Cloud (Illustrator, Photoshop, InDesign, After Effects, Media Encoder) for visual design.

-**Formular-Presentation:** Interactive Google Document that is accessible for an interactive showtime presentation via touch screen and can be edited cloud-based.

 {{<image src="img-techstack-dev.png" alt="Development Tech Stack" caption="Development Tech Stack">}}
 {{</section>}}